-Functional test of modern electronics using the native component intelligence - realized by Embedded Functional Test.
+Functional test of modern electronics using the native component intelligence - realised by Embedded Functional Test.
 The creation and application of test scenarios takes place entirely in a system, which is formed by a common control hardware and a common control software.

 Embedded Functional Test allows the integration of functional tests such as access to I²C and SPI components, measurement and evaluation of analog processor inputs, dynamic memory tests and test of high-speed interfaces (e.g. USB 3.0.).
 Typically these tests are used as an extension to existing structural tests (Boundary Scan, ICT or Flying Probe).